danyill/oscd-designer/about.md

 - earthing transformers with one or two windings
 - auto-transformers with or without a tertiary
 - two and three winding transformers

+### IEDs

+Items representing IEDs are placed within the extension namespace and within the relevant Substation, VoltageLevel or Bay element.
+These items will be shown on the drawing even if the corresponding IED has been removed.
+There is an option within the IED menu to remove all unmatched IEDs.

 ## Help